fronchetti/mixed-reality/README.md

 Each use case must include the system, an actor, and a textual description of the scenario.
 If you are not familiar with how use cases are written, please check out this [**blog post**](https://www.wrike.com/blog/what-is-a-use-case/).

 ### Step 3: Upload your illustrations to Canvas!
+To get the maximum number of points for this task, make sure your work fits the following requirements:
+- [ ] My work is based on the features available in the Microsoft Mixed Reality Toolkit (MRTK).
+If you are unsure about this requirement, make sure that the features you are planning to use are also described on the [**MRTK website**](https://learn.microsoft.com/en-us/windows/mixed-reality/design/design).
+- [ ] My work contains three figures, each representing a different use case.
+- [ ] Each figure includes the system (i.e., application), an actor (i.e., user), and a textual description of the scenario.